hexydec/dabby/TYPESCRIPT.md

 ```

 Types track exactly what's available at runtime.
 Import a module file, get the method in your types.
 Don't import it, TypeScript prevents you from calling it.

+> **Scope of this guarantee.** This holds for **consumers** of the published package, not inside Dabby's own source tree.
+See [Scope of the Per-Import Guarantee](#scope-of-the-per-import-guarantee) below for why.

+## Scope of the Per-Import Guarantee

+The "import a method, get its type; skip it, get an error" behaviour is real, but it is a property of the **compilation boundary**, not of individual `import` statements.
+It's worth understanding precisely, because it behaves differently depending on who is compiling.

+### `declare module` augmentations are global within one compilation

+TypeScript merges every `declare module '../../dabby.js'` block it sees into a single, program-wide `ModularDabbyMethods` / `ModularDabbyStatics`.
+Once *any* file contributing an augmentation is part of the current compilation, that member is visible **everywhere** in that compilation — there is no per-`import`-statement scoping.

+Inside this repository that means the guarantee does **not** hold. `tsconfig.build.json` includes `src/**/*.ts`, so all method files (and their augmentations) are part of one compilation.
+From within the repo, `$().css()` type-checks even in a file that only imported `html` — because `css.ts` is in the program and has already merged `css` into the interface.

+### Why it holds for published consumers

+The isolation comes from the [`package.json` exports map](#packagejson-type-fields), not from the augmentation mechanism:

+- Each method has its own subpath (`./manipulation/html/html`) pointing at its own emitted `./dist/manipulation/html/html.d.ts`.
+- A consumer's compiler only loads the `.d.ts` files for the subpaths they actually import.
+- So only the augmentations the consumer imported enter *their* program, and only those methods appear on `$()`.

+In other words: the per-method `.d.ts` files are the real unit of "import this, get its type."
+The repo authoring everything in one compilation is what makes the rule invisible locally.

+### How the modular typing is actually verified

+Because the rule is invisible from inside `src/`, the type tests don't try to assert it via auto-inference. `test-d/modular.test-d.ts` instead exercises the **explicit `createDabby<'html' | 'text' | 'on'>()` enumeration**, which is robust to the global-augmentation effect: `DabbyWithMethods` uses `Pick<DabbyMethodSignatures, Methods>`, so it exposes *only* the named methods regardless of what augmentations are present in the program.
+The auto-inferred `$` is only checked positively (imported methods are present); `expectError` in `test-d/dabby.test-d.ts` targets wrong **argument types**, not missing methods.

+To assert "a non-imported method is absent" the consumer way, you'd need a **separate compilation per import set** (or to compile against the built `dist` `.d.ts` files through the `exports` map) — neither is done in-repo, by design.

 ## The `import type {} from '../../dabby.js'` Line